szabgab/perlmaven.com/sites/en/pages/switch-case-statement-in-perl5.md

 In version 5.10 the keywords [given and when](/switching-in-perl-5.10) were introduced trying to provide functionality similar to what `case` and `switch` are expected to do, but the design was copied from the design of Perl 6.

-Unfortunately due to some misunderstandings the implementation had various issues and thus in a later version this functionality was marked as <b>experimental</b>
-which means if you use it, perl will give you warnings such as `given is experimental` and `when is experimental`.
+Unfortunately due to some misunderstandings the implementation had various issues and thus in a later version this functionality was marked as **experimental** which means if you use it, perl will give you warnings such as `given is experimental` and `when is experimental`.
 It also means its behaviour might change in the future or that it will be removed.